-Whether you are a student, a Mexico’s aficionado, a tourist, or simply moved by curiosity, here there is an essential guide to what you may want to know about Aztec civilization
+Whether you are a student, an afficionado of Mexico, a tourist, or simply moved by curiosity, here you will find an essential guide to what you need to know about Aztec civilization

 The Aztecs, who should be more properly called Mexica, are one of the most important and famous civilizations of Mesoamerica.
 In the Postclassic period they reached Central Mexico and established their capital there.
 In few centuries they managed to control almost all Mexico through an extended empire.